Piotr1215/katacoda-scenarios/crossplane/crossplane-datree-validation/step5.md

 [the instructions](https://hub.datree.io/setup/policy-as-code#1-enable-policy-as-code-pac-mode)
 to set up policy as code.

+Once you create a token, configure the Datree CLI to use it.
+Copy the blow command and substitute with your token. `datree config set token <your token>`

 ## Datree Policies

 Custom policies in `Datree` are expressed as JSON schema based document.
 Since